sulu/sulu-docs/developer/contributing/adding-translations.rst

 takes a language code (e.g. ``en`` or ``de``) and imports all the translation files in the given language into the system.
-Corresponding to that, the command ``sulu:translate:export`` also takes a language code, and exports the translations from all bundles into a single json file located in `web/admin/translations`.
+Corresponding to that, the command ``sulu:translate:export`` also takes a language code, and exports the translations from all bundles into a single JSON file located in `web/admin/translations`.
 From there the Sulu-Admin loads the translations for the required localization.